An Apology for Money: Money creation balanced by some thing

-Could monetization of assets go on forever?
-Essentially yes~\cite{schneider-VWLIII}; monetization is, at least in principle, only bound by three constraints: (i) by the asset value, as assessed by rating agencies; (ii) by the reserve assets an economy is capable to render; and (iii) as the seller may request to be paid in money or commodities a bank is incapable to produce (such as gold, silver or energy) by the reserve of types of money or commodities, e.g., by central bank money (in case of noncentral banks) or foreign exchange (in case of central banks).
-In particular, in {\em fractional reserve systems}~\cite{ModernMoneyMechanics}, the money creation by noncentral banks should, at least by this principle, be bound by the inverse of the required fraction of central bank reserves~\cite{kyrer-penker-vwl}.
+{{C}}{ould} monetization go on forever?
+Essentially yes~\citep{schneider-VWLIII}, but monetization is, at least in principle, bound by three constraints: \begin{itemize} \item[$\bullet$] by the asset value, as assessed by rating agencies or otherwise; \item[$\bullet$] by the reserve assets an economy is capable to render; and \item[$\bullet$] by the {\em types} of necessary reserves, as the seller may request to be paid in money (e.g., by central bank money, in case of noncentral banks, or by foreign exchange in case of central banks), or commodities a bank is incapable to produce (such as gold, copper, silver or energy). \end{itemize}

+In particular, in {\em fractional reserve banking} schemes~\citep{ModernMoneyMechanics}, the money creation by noncentral banks should, at least by this principle, be bound by the inverse of the required fraction of central bank reserves~\citep{kyrer-penker-vwl}.
+How much and what kind of asset qualifies as adequate {\em collateral} and {\em eligible asset} for reserves is a matter of convention.
+These conventions are listed in a somewhat lengthy and unjustified boring enumeration of all qualifying assets; for instance the documents issued by the Eurosystem \citep[Chapter~6,7]{EUROMonPol08} for the {\em Eurosystem}, and by Federal Reserve system \citep{FRAC2009}.

+As experience shows that does not prevent central banks to deliver {\em ad hoc} money also to other entities in times of crises.
+Through ``quantitative easing'' policies central banks in Japan, Britain, the United States of America, and in the Eurozone have bought up treasury bonds of (their respective) states, as well as corporate bonds and stocks.
+It is one of the big mind-boggling features of the present fiat monetary system that -- most likely due to the general trust our moneys continue to enjoy in public -- this has not (yet) led to greater inflation.

-It is an understatement that, in order to get rid of external limits, a bank will particularly try to evade the reserve requirements (iii) by various methods and techniques.
-(The ``explosion'' of M3 in terms of M0 and M1 (cf. below) is a very clear indicator thereof.)
-In doing so, at least in principle, any individual bank could acquire the available marketed assets by newly created money even beyond the ``utility threshold'' --- which is bound by the interest rates --- for private investors.
-Of course, acquisition may not be a bank's primary role or concern --- which is often said to be credit creation --- since after acquisition the bank would have to properly utilize the asset; a task which it may find notoriously incapable of performing.
+Understandably, in order to get rid of external limits, a bank will try to evade the restrictions originating from the reserve requirements mentioned before by various methods and techniques.
+The explosion of the money aggregates produced by the commercial non-central banks, often denoted by M1, M2, and M3, as compared to the coins and notes in circulation, denoted by M0, is a very clear indicator thereof.
+In doing so, at least in principle, any individual bank could acquire the available marketed assets by newly created money even beyond the ``utility threshold'' -- which is bound by the interest rates -- for private investors.
+Of course, acquisition may not be a bank's primary role or concern since after acquisition the bank would have to properly utilize the asset; a task which it may find notoriously incapable of performing.